zowe/zlux-build/conda/README.md

 ## Searching for Packages

-Conda has a search utility that checks all the Channels, but it's important to note that because any type of software Can be installed through Conda, that you probably want to search through the details to help identify which ones are meant for Zowe, Or use Channels that are distinctly for Zowe so that you can get packages that are strictly for Zowe.
+Conda has a search utility that checks all the Channels, but it's important to note that because any type of software can be installed through Conda, that you probably want to search through the details to help identify which ones are meant for Zowe, or use Channels that are distinctly for Zowe so that you can get packages that are strictly for Zowe.

 `conda search anything_you_want`
 `conda search --info this_gives_more_details`

 ## Using Conda with Zowe

-Zowe is not yet available in the form of conda packages yet, so it must be installed separately.
+Zowe is not yet available in the form of Conda packages yet, so it must be installed separately.
 If you have Zowe installed on the same system as Conda, some Zowe plugins installed through Conda will automatically register into Zowe.
 In order to do this, the plugins must be able to find Zowe.
 You should set environment variables before trying to install the plugins: